Family courts and COVID-19

-How many remote hearings are taking place in the UK?
+How many remote hearings took place in the UK between March-April 2020?

 The use of audio and video technology in hearings has increased during the coronavirus outbreak.These figures, reported by individual courts and tribunals (not just family courts), provide an indicative estimate of the number of hearings that have taken place using audio and video since 19 March 2020.